GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 <img src="/img/hk_11_2021_12_16.png" height="258" width="419" />

 As shown in the above figure, the pixel value is the gaussian average value of the kernel.
 For example, the top right pixel value of the resulting image becomes 41 because the gaussian average of the kernel is 41 ((23 * 1 + 56 * 2 + 60 * 1 + 10 * 2 + 56 * 4 + 60 * 2 + 11 * 1 + 10 * 2 + 60 * 1)/16 = **41**).
-The image bellow shows before and after result of the example image.
+The image below shows before and after result of the example image.

 <img src="/img/hk_12_2021_12_16.png" height="204" width="495" />

 #### **Summary**
 Due to some issues in image capturing devices and environments, the digital images come up with some noises which can reduce the quality of the image.
-In this article, I discussed about Impulse Noise and its most common version of salt-and-pepper noise.
-After that I discussed about four main types of image filtering algorithms that can be used to reduce the salt-and-pepper noise.
+In this article, I discussed Impulse Noise and its most common version of salt-and-pepper noise.
+After that I discussed four main types of image filtering algorithms that can be used to reduce the salt-and-pepper noise.
 They are Mode Filter, Median Filter, Mean Filter and Gaussian Filter.

 #### **References**
 https://docs.opencv.org/4.x/d4/d13/tutorial_py_filtering.html